-A note about faculty letters of recommendation for online applications: If you are asking faculty members to submit letters of recommendation you should remind them that they should first convert the letter to a "pdf" format before uploading it.
+A note about formatting faculty letters of recommendation: If you are asking faculty members to submit letters of recommendation you should remind them that they should first convert the letter to a "pdf" format before uploading it or emailing it.
 Rather than printing the letter on letterhead and then scanning it to convert it to a .pdf, most faculty find it easier to use electronic letterhead with their signatures and printing it with adobe to convert it to a .pdf.
 (It also looks clearer using the print to .pdf approach).
-Please let the administrative staff know who you will be asking to write letters of recommendation so that they can ask them if they need assistance with creating electronic letterhead.
+Please let Karen know who you will be asking to write letters of recommendation so that she can ask them if they need assistance with creating electronic letterhead.